trifork/fhir-bulk-data-import/README.md

 # Steps
-* Generate data using synthea
+* Generate data using synthea having bulk export enabled.
-* Generate the Parameters file using the parameters script below (the file format is bespoke to HAPI - see https://smilecdr.com/docs/bulk/fhir_bulk_import.html#fhir-bulk-import).
+* Generate the Parameters file using the parameters script below (the file format is bespoke to HAPI - see https://smilecdr.com/docs/bulk/fhir_bulk_import.html#fhir-bulk-import) by executing the script in the fhir output folder of synthea.
-* Start the Bulk Data Hosting Server using the Python script below
+* Start the Bulk Data Hosting Server using the Python script below by executing the script in the fhir output folder of synthea.
-* Post the Parameters file to HAPI FHIR with the Bulk Import feature enabled
+* Post the Parameters file to HAPI FHIR at the `$import` and the `HTTP Header` `Prefer: respond-async` endpoint with the Bulk Import feature enabled.
-* Profit
+* Profit $$$

 # Script for generating the Parameters file: